Can CBD Help With Anxiety at Work?

 In another study on social anxiety, activity in the hippocampus was the difference between treatments helping or not:

-In treatment-responders, irrespective of type of treatment, improvement was accompanied by a decrease in regional cerebral blood flow in the hippocampus, amygdala and the periamygdaloid, rhinal and parahippocampal cortices.
+In treatment-responders, irrespective of the type of treatment, improvement was accompanied by a decrease in regional cerebral blood flow in the hippocampus, amygdala and the periamygdaloid, rhinal and parahippocampal cortices.

 Check out the CBD and hippocampus article on a specific cell scientist found there that can turn anxiety on and off!